50 Worst Health Mistakes You're Making

 If you think you need less sleep as you get older, think again.
 You shouldn't be having insomnia issues at any age; you're depriving your body of the rest it needs to repair and recharge, putting yourself at risk of cancer, heart disease, dementia and more.

-Recommendation: If you’re having chronic trouble getting to or staying asleep, talk to your doctor.
+The Remedy Rx: If you're having chronic trouble getting to or staying asleep, talk to your doctor.
 He or she may provide a referral to a sleep specialist.

 You Had Three Drinks Last Night